tipsypastels/dragonsbreath/README.md

 *(Note that this project is not yet ready for use.
 Contributions welcome~)*

 For a lot of reasons, I dislike scripting in Pokeemerald.
-The rigid and unintuitive syntax makes programming much more error-prone, as well as taking longer.
-I dreaded making such scripts for my hack [Pokémon Gnosis](https://github.com/tipsypastels/pokegnosis), which includes many large cutscenes and events.
-Instead, I decided to make a simpler and more pleasant language, along with a transpiler (compiler? not sure what the right term is) that converts it into pokeemerald's scripting language.
+The rigid and unintuitive syntax makes programming much more error-prone, as well as taking way longer than it should for a decent-sized script.
+Instead, I decided to make a simpler and more pleasant language for use in my hack [Pokemon Gnosis](https://github.com/tipsypastels/pokegnosis) and any others who want to use it.
+It comes with with a transpiler (compiler? not sure what the right term is) that converts it into pokeemerald's scripting language.

 Dragonsbreath syntax is exceedingly simple.
 Wherever possible it attempts to be completely English-like.
 ```text